• Skip to content

 Applicants are required to identify potential supervisors from our academic staff base.

-As well as the academics listed on this page, you can explore the university's PhD Programme Areas in arts and humanities, the arts and humanities Centres of Research Excellence (COREs) and Research Excellence Groups (REGs).
+As well as the academics listed on this page, you can explore the university's arts, architecture and humanities PhD Programme Areas, and the arts and humanities Centres of Research Excellence (COREs) and Research Excellence Groups (REGs).

-If you need help finding a potential supervisor, the Doctoral College can advise: DoctoralCollege@brighton.ac.uk.
+If you've followed the guidance on this page and still need help finding a potential supervisor, the Doctoral College can advise: DoctoralCollege@brighton.ac.uk.

 Speculative applications will not be accepted.